Other

 2. 2

 Select your member type.
-Employed members have their share deducted from salary, with the employer adding their own share.
-Self-employed and OFW members pay both the employee and employer portions themselves.
+Employed members have their share deducted from salary with the employer adding a matching share.
+Self-employed and OFW members pay both portions themselves.

 3. 3